Are you looking for an alternative to LeadPages or OptinMonster?

 Naturally, when I decided to revive my digital marketing efforts, I wanted two-step opt-in forms, too.
 And beautiful landing pages and forms.
 And other cool features, like being able to control where the forms show up and when.

 FAIR WARNING: This post is long.
 Use the Navigation below to skip to the section you're interested in.
-(Alternatively, you may want to download the PDF version.)
+(Alternatively, you may want to download the PDF version by clicking below: